Helping millions of people navigate the world of technology.

 For iPhone

-Step 1: Launch the Settings menu.
-Navigate to the Accessibility section.
+Step 1: Launch the Settings menu and head to Accessibility > Audio/Visual.

 For Android